There’s just nothing better than meeting IRL, is there? As memories of lockdowns mercifully fade...

 But it’s not just about bringing parents together; Parent Meetups are about providing opportunities for innovative and creative projects and empowering communities.
 By showcasing the inspiring story of the Stone Soup Group, one of our first Parent Meetup groups, we hope to demonstrate how your group can make a positive impact in your community.

-What is the Stone Soup Group and what is the story of Stone Soup?
+What is the Stone Soup Group and what is their story?

 The Stone Soup Group gets its name from a European folk story where an old villager is hungry but has nothing more than an empty cooking pot.
 The other villagers are unwilling to share any of their food with him, so he goes to a stream and fills the pot with water, drops a large stone in it, and places it over a fire in the marketplace.
 One of the other villagers becomes curious and asks what he is doing.
 He answers that he is making "stone soup", which tastes wonderful and which he would be delighted to share with the villager, although it still needs a little bit of garnish, which he is missing, to improve the flavour.